 Hourglass Cosmetics has listed 3 reasons why shoppers must create an account.
 This small element on the page is sure to help shoppers sign up quickly.

 Nudge visitors to create customer accounts with these smart strategies

 We hope these 10 strategies help you nudge new visitors to create a customer account on your Shopify store.
 Once you’ve captured these new customers, you can send promotional messages to them and find ways to bring them back to place an order.

-Just creating a customer account isn’t enough.
+Just getting shoppers to create customer accounts isn’t enough.
 Once a shopper creates an account, you need to be able to keep them engaged.
-Your customer account should be a rich hub of personalized details for shoppers to tinker with.
+Your Shopify customer profile should be a rich hub of personalized details for shoppers to tinker with.
 Your shoppers should be able to view their credits, wishlists, and their past orders all in one place.

 This is where Flits come in.
-The Shopify app is built to allow merchants like you to provide a personalized customer account for their shoppers.
-With such a customer account, your shoppers will be able to find the products they saved and redeem their credits all in one place.
+The Shopify app is built to allow merchants like you to provide a personalized Shopify customize account for their shoppers.
+With such a Shopify customer account, your shoppers will be able to find the products they saved and redeem their credits all in one place.